 Compounding posts have several characteristics.
 First, they are informational and address a pain point felt by many.
-They are broad and tactical instead of narrowly focused and topical.
+They are broad and tactical, instead of narrowly focused and topical.
 The most successful compounding blog posts not only directly answer a question but they also provide a clear solution.
-They feature a headline that indicates the goal and content that delivers.
+They feature a headline that indicates the goal and a content piece that delivers.
 This makes them the go-to source for search engines.
-Consider that one compounding post will create as much traffic over its lifetime (period of relevance) as six traditional or decaying posts.
+One compounding post will create as much traffic over its lifetime (period of relevance) as six traditional or decaying posts.

-Tip #1 Create tactical content that aims to help a broad audience.
-Even if you run a niche business, seek to address holistic concerns instead of specific ones or specific concerns that affect others outside your market.
+- Create tactical content that aims to help a broad audience.
+Even if you run a niche business, seek to address holistic concerns, instead of specific ones or specific concerns that affect others outside your market.
 The goal of inbound marketing, after all, is to bring people "in" to you.

-Tip #7 Create content that simplifies a complex topic.
+- Create content that simplifies a complex topic.
 The "XYZ for Dummies" series of books are best sellers for a reason.
-Certainly, don't talk down to your readers but forgo the use of jargon and technical language when creating this type of content.
+Don't talk down to your readers but avoid the use of jargon and technical language when creating this type of content.

-Finally, compounding blog posts should be lengthy enough to satisfy your reader's question without overwhelming them with extraneous information.
+Compounding blog posts should be long enough to satisfy your readers' question without overwhelming them.
 Keep the blog post readable and exciting by using appropriate images, bullet points, high-quality links, short paragraphs, and bolded subheadings.

 The concept of using content to build authority is not new.
 Unfortunately, most of the content produced and published today is failing to hit the mark.
-Compounding blog posts are one of the most simple, easy to use, and powerful strategies that require no extra costs to implement.
-By utilizing the principles and tips found here, you can avoid the pitfalls of decaying content and instead create blog posts that compound traffic over time, cementing your authority position and improving your ROI.
+Compounding blog posts are simple, easy to use, and powerful strategies that you can use today.